richardkalehoff/udacity-react-fundamentals-v1/README.md

   1. [`contacts`](contacts) - to be completed by students during the course
   2. [`books`](books) - to be completed by students during the assessment

+Additionally, there is a starter template for the assessment project in the [`books-starter`](books-starter) directory.
+This is a static HTML + CSS version of the final project that may serve as a starting point for students who don't want to write their own markup from scratch.

 ## Development